Solar panels for condo roof: A how-to guide

 Support of the condominium association: Association support is necessary for any project to go forward.
 Without it, the complicated process of installing solar on a condominium can become an impossible task.

-A contractor experienced in working with condominiums: Having a solar installer who understands the unique circumstances of condominium solar projects will give you support throughout the process and access to the information you need.
+A contractor who has experience working with condominiums: Having a solar installer who understands the unique circumstances of condominium solar projects will give you support throughout the process and access to the information you need.

 A high percentage of owner-occupied units: Unlike owners who rent their property to tenants, unit owners who occupy their units will see direct benefits from a solar PV project, making it easier to get their support for a solar investment.